Top Equity Management Software in 2026: What to Look For

 - Can it adjust if you need to grant stock to international employees with different regulations?

-7 best equity software solutions
+The 7 best equity management software platforms for 2026

 1. Pulley

 Pulley makes cap table management clear, tracks ownership, models dilution, and keeps your team aligned.
-From issuing SAFEs to handling complex terms, Pulley’s tools grow with your company.
+From issuing SAFEs to handling complex terms, its tools grow with your company.
 You can run fundraising scenarios, issue equity, and stay audit-ready with 409A valuations performed in-house to reduce audit risk and delays.

 Pulley's pricing is transparent, so you can see what you'll pay up front.
 It offers yearly plans designed for early-stage startups and growing teams, with flexible options that scale as your cap table evolves.
 There's also a custom option for companies with more complex needs.
 If you're switching from Carta, you can also get a 14-day free trial.